Bound by Corruption by BelovedStranger

 “This isn’t what I want!”

-How many times had she uttered such words to him?
+How many times had she flung those words at him?

 Just then, Kagome gave a choked hiccup.
 Without hesitation, he smoothed her hair at the back of her head in a gentle caress meant to console as she cried as though her heart were breaking.